The Agent Factory Thesis

 The opportunity is not smaller.
 It is broader, and it rewards those who adapt.

 Very soon more money will be spent on new construction for digital workers (data centers) than human workers (general office space).
 In 2019, the United States spent $8.5 billion constructing data centers — roughly 11% of what it spent on office buildings.
-By mid-2025, data center construction surged to $42 billion annualized — up 400% since 2021 — while office construction plunged 35% from its peak.
+By January 2026, data center construction surged to $42 billion annualized — up 400% since 2021 — while office construction plunged 35% from its peak.
 The lines have now crossed: America spends more building workplaces for digital workers than for human ones.

 Data centers are devouring copper and electricity at industrial scale: a single hyperscale AI facility requires up to 50,000 tons of copper, up to ten times what a conventional data center needs.
 Meta, Google, Amazon, and Microsoft alone project over $600 billion in AI infrastructure spending for 2026 — as a share of GDP, that rivals the railroad expansion of the 1850s and the interstate highway system of the 1950s.